Buying Guide

 • 8-point document verification: Every property we list has been checked for SHM, lease agreements, PBB tax receipts, building permits, and zoning.

-• Expert local agent: Ksenia personally inspects each property and coordinates with landowners.
+• Personal assistant in Bali: Kristine personally inspects each property and coordinates with landowners.

 Step 4: Due Diligence

 Never skip due diligence.
-Our legal partner, Sky Realty Bali Legal Department, conducts thorough checks including:
+Our in-house legal team conducts thorough checks including:

 • Land certificate (SHM) verification at BPN (National Land Agency)